 A Toy Theme is a GREAT topic to start the new year with.

 Xmas has just been and gone so the kids will be eagre to talk about, and show their newly aquired toys.
-So bring on the ideas and start planning your Toy Topic!
+So bring on the ideas and start planning your Toy Theme!

 This has become my mantra!

-I ve written a few more pointers about reading or telling stories to children.
+I ve written a few pointers about reading out loud or telling stories to children.
 See below.

 The book I chose to begin my Toy Theme was a book called Dogger by Shirley Hughes.
 Its a delightful story about a little boy who loses his favourite toy and the sacrifice his sister makes to get it back.